bubbletea-chat/bubbletea/README.md

 6. Your subaccount is ready to use!
 7. Switch to the subaccount to start adding bot(each subaccount can have 1)

-#### Using Subaccounts with the API

-Include the subaccount ID in your API requests to operate within a specific subaccount context:

-#### Switching Between Subaccounts

-**Dashboard**: Use the account selector in the top navigation bar to switch between your parent account and subaccounts.

-**BT Agent**: Use natural language commands:
-- "Switch to subaccount: production"
-- "Show my subaccounts"

 ## Deploying Bots